-Beginners – for the immediate future it will not be possible to take Beginners, due to the inherent problems with shared kit, and the restriction on space due to social distancing.
+Beginners – for the immediate future it may not be possible to take Beginners, due to the inherent problems with shared kit, and the restriction on space due to social distancing.

 Do not arrive before the appointed time - * 8.35pm, and try to arrive slightly after, eg 8.36, 8.37, etc. This is to avoid immediate contact with other fencers whilst waiting.

 - One-way system

 * Entrance - Main entrance at front of Hall.
 Exit - via side door

 - Depositing kit

 Move chairs 2m apart, as far as practicable.